finmoorhouse/fin/src/writing/more-projects.md

 **The idea:** an earnestly scope-sensitive newspaper.

 It turns out, even among highbrow newspapers with international circulation, that journalism does not tend to cover topics in proportion with their all-things-considered significance for the world.
-Unfortunately demand for news is not demand for line graphs.
+Demand for news is not demand for line graphs.

 Journalistic outlets are appearing which are making an earnest effort to *be about the most important things*.
 [Asterisk magazine](https://asteriskmag.com), for instance, "is a quarterly journal of writing and clear thinking about things that matter."